-If your friend or relative is admitted to a Brain Injury Rehabilitation Trust service you are welcome to visit regularly.
+If your friend or relative is admitted to a BIRT service you are welcome to visit regularly.
 Our goal is to understand their unique needs and create a programme that will give them the best possible chance of rehabilitation.
-Our programmes are designed to be challenging to encourage them to make as much progress towards social reintegration.

 The Brain Injury Needs Indicator